filmhubhq/filmhubhq.github.io/jobs/_posts/2018-10-29-full-stack-engineer.md

   + HTML5
   + Javascript
   + At least one front end framework like React, Vue.js or Ember
-  + PostgresSQL or other SQL databases
+  + PostgreSQL or other SQL databases
   + Testing frameworks like minitest, jasmine
 - Experience with Amazon Web Services